British workers want tougher laws against appearance-based discrimination, according to recent findings from Office Genie.

 "The way someone looks, and the way they dress, is as much a part of someone as their race, personality, gender and so on - and the current legislation is simply not tough enough.

-"It would appear Ms Thorp is not alone: We’ve calculated millions of Brits could have been on the end of similar circumstances, which strong legislation should be preventing.
+"It would appear Ms Thorp is not alone: We’ve calculated millions of UK workers could have been on the end of similar circumstances, which strong legislation should be preventing.

 "The fact millions would be willing to change their appearance for a ‘dream job’ shows how mind sets need to change universally regarding appearance in the workplace."

 8% of 31.41 million people in employment (ONS April 2016)